REFILE-FOREX-First U.S. rate rise in decade sends dollar to 2-week high

 median projected target rate for 2016 remained at 1.375 percent.

-to $1.0857, still down half a percent on the day.
-The yen fell
+to $1.0863, still down half a percent on the day.
+With investors

 Commerzbank currency strategist Thulan Nguyen, in Frankfurt,